PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 7. When the server sends a public key, it also sends the certificate with a signature; if a hacker generates a fake certificate browser identifies and warns you.

-8.How do we get the authority signature on certificate?
+8. How do we get the authority signature on the certificate?
 That’s where CA(Certificate Authority) comes in.

-9.**Popular CA’s** \[Symantec, digicert, GlobalSign\].
+9. **Popular CA’s** \[Symantec, digicert, GlobalSign\].

-10.How to request CSR (Certificate Signing Request).
+10. How to request CSR (Certificate Signing Request).

 ```bash
 $ openssl req -new -key my-bank -out my-bank.csr -subj "/C=US/ST=CA/o=MyOrg, Inc./CN=my-bank.com"